Teoh Tiang Chye: Early life

 Teoh Tiang Chye was born in February 1863.
 He was educated in Malacca Free School from 1875 - 1877 before taking apprenticeship in various Chinese shops in Singapore and Klang.

 In 1890, together with Dr W T B Falls, a British Surgeon, they set up Malacca Dispensary.
 Later on in 1911, he handed over the Malacca Dispensary to his second son.

-As the proprietor of "Malacca Dispensary"; he is well known to have stocked his shop with ample perfumes and drugs to meet demands.
+As the proprietor of "Malacca Dispensary"; he stocked his shop with ample perfumes and drugs to meet demands.
 Prior to this, dispensaries in Malacca has a bad image of not meeting the communities needs.

 In September 1890, he was granted a license to conduct sales in Malacca under the "Bills of Sales Ordinance 1886" Thereon, he was active as an auctioneer.
 The duties were later carried on by his sons Teoh Hong Tye and Teoh Hong Tiat.

 He was also active as one of the Jurors in Malacca in 1904.